London victims: Police officer, teacher, US tourist killed

 Around 40 others were injured in the attack as the driver plowed into a crowd on Westminster Bridge, a popular spot for tourists to take photos of London's landmarks, including the Houses of Parliament and Big Ben.

-Among them were 12 British nationals who have been hospitalized, Prime Minister May told Parliament.
-She added the victims came from France, Romania, South Korea, Germany, Poland, Ireland, China, Italy, the United States and Greece.
+Among them were 12 British nationals who have been hospitalized, May told Parliament.
+She said the victims came from France, Romania, South Korea, Germany, Poland, Ireland, China, Italy, the United States and Greece.

 The injured included three police officers, who were returning from an event to recognize their bravery, she said.
-Two of them remain in a serious condition.
+Two of them remain in serious condition.

-The French Foreign Ministry said that the three children were on a school trip to London and were from the Saint-Joseph school in Concarneau.
-It gave no word on the extent of their injuries.
+The French Foreign Ministry said three French children were injured.
+They were on a school trip to London from the Saint-Joseph school in Concarneau.
+The ministry gave no word on the extent of their injuries.

+"(Foreign Minister) Jean-Marc Ayrault supports the families of our compatriots concerned in this difficult time," the French Foreign Ministry statement said.

 A man and three women in their 50s and 60s from South Korea suffered fractures, while another woman in her 60s needed surgery after sustaining a serious head injury.

-"(Foreign Minister) Jean-Marc Ayrault supports the families of our compatriots concerned in this difficult time," the statement said.

-In Australia, Attorney General George Brandis told the Senate a female permanent resident from South Australia had been hospitalized after the attack.
+In Australia, Attorney-General George Brandis told the Senate a female permanent resident from South Australia had been hospitalized after the attack.